 308 N 2nd Ave

 Burgers, Asian-Latino fusion, an oyster bar, salads or Southern comfort food?
 You don’t have to decide until you get inside DeSoto Central Market, where six boutique eateries live under one roof.
-If you’re looking for something healthful, try Radish for chopped salads and pressed juices, Tea & Toast Co. for a light bite, or go for the larder + the delta’s rotating menu of crispy pork and chicken dishes.
+If you’re looking for something healthful, try Radish for chopped salads and pressed juices or Tea & Toast Co. for a light bite.

 Order the…meat-stuffed bao steamed buns from Adobo Dragon.